 We research on mobile robots such as legged robots and leg-wheel hybrid robots.
 Specifically, we are working on research subjects such as hardware development, environment recognition, path planning, robot motion generation, and controller design using various sensor information.
 In the long term, we aim to develop robots with superhuman and superbiotic abilities.

 In FY2021, the laboratory has 10 master’s students and 10 undergraduate students.

-We will present one paper at Humanoids 2020@Munich, Germany (online).
-Haoxiang Qi, Xuechao Chen, Zhangguo Yu, … Continue reading “Humanoids 2020@Munich, Germany (online)”
+We presented one paper at Humanoids 2020@Munich, Germany (online).
+Haoxiang Qi, Xuechao Chen, Zhangguo Yu, Gao … Continue reading “Humanoids 2020@Munich, Germany (online)”